 With more and more consumers opting to shop online, websites are now the heartbeat of your digital marketing strategy and having a top-notch website can do wonders for your business.
 Wondering if your website has gone the way of the dodo bird?
 Here are the 5 telltale signs that your website is due for a facelift.

 When your website first launched, you were probably amazed at the functionality and cutting-edge features.
 As time goes on, however, your site's performance begins to suffer and the results begin to decline.
 The crucial step here is acknowledging the elephant in the room and deciding that it's time to say goodbye to the old and hello to the new.
 Let's talk about the benefits of a redesign.

 We get it.
 Overhauling your website, the heart of your brand's online presence, can seem pretty daunting.
-To help with that, we've created our own manual to web design that will help guide you during the exciting journey of improving your online marketing.
+To help with that, we've created our own manual for web design that will help guide you during the exciting journey of improving your online marketing.

 The opportunistic, yet demanding nature of business can make it difficult to stand out.
 This is none more evident than when it comes to reaching consumers using the most important marketing tool, your website.

 Everyone loves suits, no not the show (although I highly recommend that as well), but rather the attire.
 Suits are fascinating in part because there are so many different styles and cuts available.
 From the simplistic two button design to the more bold double-breasted, 3 button style.
 The decisions don't stop at the jacket, however, as one must then consider the appropriate dress shirt, tie, pocket square, socks, shoes and the list goes on and on.